mozilla/version-control-tools/docs/mozreview/install.rst

    and are working on a Firefox repository, you don't need to define the ``review`` path: it is automatically defined when operating on a Firefox repository.

-.. note:: Upcoming autodiscovery of repositories

-   It is a planned feature to have the Mercurial extension automatically discover and use the appropriate code review repository.
-This will alleviate the requirement of setting a repository path in your ``hgrc`` file.

 Updating SSH Config
 ===================